 What is a supermoon?
 We agree it’s catchy—and anything that encourages us to explore the night sky is positive—but also let’s get our facts right.

 The term “supermoon” is not an astronomical term.
-It did not even exist until someone concocted it recently.
+In fact, it did not even exist until someone concocted it recently.

-- Then, it started to mean the closest two or three Moons each year.
+- It has also meant the closest of two or three Moons each year.

 - More recently, I saw an article quoting, ”4 to 6 supermoons each year.”
 It was accompanied by a photo of a giant red Moon; they were obviously confused between a totally eclipsed Moon and a merely close Moon.
 Additionally, they explained that a supermoon “looks 14% larger than normal.”

 No, no, and no. Let’s put this to rest.
-This will also explain why we don’t use the term “supermoon” in our astronomy pages in the annual Old Farmer’s Almanac.
+This will also explain why we have not historically used the term “supermoon” in our astronomy calendar in the annual Old Farmer’s Almanac.

 The official astronomical name for a supermoon is ”perigee full Moon” or “perigee syzygy.”
 Not quite as catchy, perhaps.